London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Hop aboard a vintage bus and take a sightseeing journey through the busy street of London.

 Feast on festive-themed finger foods as well as classic scones with clotted cream and jam.
-Of course, you’ll also have a nice selection of tea to accompany your treats.
+Of course, you’ll also have an excellent selection of tea to accompany your treats.

 You’ll get total cosy vibes from each of the historic taverns and alehouses you visit.